waynegramlich/Fab/ApexSketch.md

 class ApexGeometry(object):

-Base class a sketch geometry.
+ApexGeometry: Internal Base class for 2D geometry objects.

+This is basically a wrapper around the arguments need to create Sketch elements.
+It is mutable and always contains a bunch of helper functions.

 ### 7.1 ApexGeometry.\_\_init\_\_ <a name="apexgeometry---init--"></a>